 Like traditional blinds, these blinds can roll up to let light in and down to block it out.
 The only differences are that micro blinds are so small that they can’t be seen with the naked eye, and they’re placed within the glass.
 These tiny, metal blinds work with an electric charge.
 When the charge is applied, the blinds roll down to restrict light from coming in, although they can’t block the light out completely.

 Should I Install Smart Film or Smart Windows?

 If you’re on a tight building budget or already have an amazing home that you just want to improve, you should opt for smart film.
 Smart Film is an add-on adhesive film that can be attached to an existing window.
 It serves the same function as smart windows, but at a lower cost and with less of a hassle than rebuilding existing windows.

-Smart Windows, on the other hand, has to be installed traditionally.
-If you want to add true luxury to your home, breaking out existing windows and installing these is the option you should go with.
+Smart windows, on the other hand, have to be installed traditionally.
+If you want to add true luxury to your home, removing existing windows and installing smart windows is the option you should go with.
 It’s also a practical choice if you’re building a new home.

 Benefits of a Smart Window System

 Smart window systems will be a great addition to your smart home, but as with all things smart-home related, the biggest drawback is the cost.
-Estimated to cost up to 50% more than traditional window solutions, many homeowners simply can’t afford to have them installed.
+Estimated to cost up to 50% more than traditional window solutions, many homeowners simply can’t afford to have smart window systems installed.
 Luckily, as technology improves around these systems and they become more widely available, they’ll also become more affordable.

 Last update on 2021-06-10 / Most affiliate links and/or Images from Amazon Product Advertising API